NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 ![](images/serverless.png)

+### Event driven via Cloud Monitoring alerts

+CVS documentation recommends to implement [Monitoring of cloud volumes](https://cloud.google.com/architecture/partners/netapp-cloud-volumes/monitoring?hl=en_US).
+Users can setup an alert policy to monitor volume free space.
+If usage ratio goes over a threshold, Cloud Monitoring will trigger an incident.
+Incidents can be sent to multiple notification channels.
+Using PubSub as notification channel, incidents (events) can be sent to this script running as Cloud Function.

+Running in this special mode, only the volume sent by PubSub event will be resized.
+New size will newSize = current_allocated_size * 100 / (100 - margin).

 ## Usage

 The script can be invoked via CLI or via a PubSub message.
-Independent of invokation type, 4 arguments need to be provided:
+Independent of invocation type, 4 arguments are needed as input:

 * **projectid**: GCP project ID (e.g my-project) or GCP project number (e.g. 1234567890).
 If project ID is specified, the script needs *resourcemanager.projects.get* permissions.
 Otherwise use project number
 * **duration**: Time interval in minutes the script will be called (e.g. 60 for every 60 minutes)
-* **margin**: Additional security margin in %.
-The script calculates the new target size and will adds *margin* % on top of it
+* **margin**: In triggered mode, it specifies additional security margin in % which will be added on top of the calculated size.
+For event based invocation, newSize = current_allocated_size * 100 / (100 - margin)
 * **service_account**: A base64 encoded JSON key for an [IAM service account](https://cloud.google.com/architecture/partners/netapp-cloud-volumes/api?hl=en_US) which has *roles/netappcloudvolumes.admin*.
 Use ```cat key.json | base64``` to generate it.
 Goal is to eventually use service account impersonation, but we need to stick with passing credentials for now
 * **dry_mode**: If present, script will only report intended actions, but will not change volume sizes

+For Cloud Monitoring alert event based invocation, projectid will be provided by the PubSub event and doesn't need to be specified.

 ### CLI
-The script expects the 4 arguments via environment variables.
+The script takes the 5 arguments via environment variables.
 Example:

 ```bash
 # Make sure python3.6 or later environment exists on your machine